 Isabella Lee Natural Preserve with Holly Kleindienst

-Trip difficulty: 2.5 mile loop over level, but often soft, uneven and dusty terrain.
-No restrooms available.
-No road access past the starting point for medical assistance.
-Not for those with mobility, respiratory or cardiac conditions.
+Trip difficulty: Moderate.
+2.5 mile loop over level, but often soft, uneven and dusty terrain.
+No restrooms are available.

 Registration for this trip is free.
-Register for this trip beginning on May 13 at 7:00 AM.
+Register here beginning April 8, 7:00 AM.